I Can Dance (Puedo Bailar) By Greta Bro

 In December 2019 Voces Arts and Healing practitioners began traveling to Mexico in teams of as many as ten practitioners, to work with refugees in nine shelters in Juarez and begin training programs in the region.
 Even during COVID we have continued to offer creative projects and therapeutic support to the staff who are working with asylum seekers and their families.

-The You Tube video of my song, I Can Dance (Puedo Bailar) on the page to the right, is a video I made long distance during the pandemic, with immigrant children at the shelters in Ciudad Juarez, Mexico.
+The You Tube video of my song, I Can Dance (Puedo Bailar) on the page to the left, is a video I made during the pandemic with immigrant children at the shelters in Ciudad Juarez, Mexico.
 I made it with the help of Sarah Mendelsohn, sound engineer Sergio Mendoza and musicians from Brazil and the United States.
 It is an example of our ongoing projects at Voces Arts and Healing.